madanyc/workfront-learn.en/help/workfront-home/log-hours-on-work-in-workfront-home.md

 ---
 title: How to Log Hours on Work in [!UICONTROL Home]
-description: Learn how to log time on work assignments in [!DNL Adobe Workfront].
+description: Learn how to log time on work assignments in [!DNL  ].
 Understand why logging time may be required at your organization.
 feature: Work Management
 type: Tutorial
 role: User